christhesoul/christhesoul.github.io/_drafts/array-methods-in-ruby-and-javascript.md

 ### .select in Ruby :arrow_right: .filter in Javascript

+These methods return a new array – but only with the values where the block or function returns `true`.
+With that in mind, both of these examples will return
+`[2, 4]`.

 #### Ruby
 ```ruby
 [1, 2, 3, 4].select { |n| n % 2 == 0 }